Our driest nappy ever with a new DryTouch®LayerFind Out More

 There’s a huge range to choose from but essentially, most moisturizers will do the same job.

 For women who have eczema, pregnancy can exacerbate symptoms.
-Red, dry, itchy and scaly skin patches may need more attention when it comes to moisturizers and topical cortisone creams.
+Red, dry, itchy and scaly skin patches may need more attention when it comes to moisturizers.

 Avoid long hot showers and wearing artificial fibres next to your skin.
 Sitting in front of a heater and overheating in bed can also lead to a worsening of eczema symptoms.
 The best way to avoid eczema flare-ups is to maintain the skin’s integrity and hydration in the first place.